Vivekanand-R/AI-Product-Framework/README.md

              B. Engage users early and often: Before writing a single line of code, invest in understanding what problems users are actually trying to solve,
              C. Design simple, intuitive experiences, D. Use data and empathy together,
              E. Prototype quickly, learn continuously,
-             F. Focus on what matters, G. Collaborate effectively, H. Improve using real user insights
+             F. Focus on what matters for the users, G. Collaborate effectively, H. Improve using real user insights.

             1. The Design of Everyday Things by Don Norman — MIT Press page (https://mitpress.mit.edu/9780262525671/the-design-of-everyday-things)
             2. Alan Cooper (Work: About Face: The Essentials of Interaction Design (1995, later editions), Contribution: Introduced the idea of personas in design, emphasizing empathy with end-users)